ISISComputingGroup/ibex_developers_manual/Collision-Detection-Project.md

 `moves`          | Body       | A list of functions which take a list of position values, and return a `Transformation` to describe the new position of each mechanical body.
 Alternatively (and more efficiently) a function which moves everything and yields `Transformation`s at each step, which can then be iterated over in the same way as the list.
 `pvs`           | Axis       | A list of motor PVs for each axis.
 The order of these PVs is the order of the position values given to `moves`.
 `hardlimits`    | Axis       | The end limits of each axis of motion.
 Nominally the end of travel, though tighter limits can be imposed.
 The dynamically calculated limits are always within these values.
 `ignore`        | N/A        | A list of `geometries` index pairs which are not of interest.
 This is useful for bodies which are mechanically connected - we don't care if the carriage collides with it's slide.
-As this list can be long for a complicated moving system, this is best generated using a nested `for` loop. *** This could be changed to use a "of interest" list instead for a simpler config - but the default would be to ignore that body completely***
+As this list can be long for a complicated moving system, this is best generated using a nested `for` loop.
 `coarse`        | N/A        | The initial coarse limit seek step, which can be overridden by PV.
 `fine`          | N/A        | The initial fine limit seek step, which can be overridden by PV (but probably never needs to change from 0.5).
 `oversize`      | N/A        | The initial oversize parameter to apply to the bodies, which can be overriden by PV.
-The relationship `oversize = coarse / 4` should be maintained. ***Could remove this from config.py, as it can be calculated at the start of the program.***
+The relationship `oversize = coarse / 4` should be maintained.

-***Move config.control_pv to the pv_server***
-***Make config.py aware of the current instrument context - BUT what if we want to observe an instrument elsewhere?***
-***Load config.py from the appropriate instrument configuration***